ClaytonDuffin/Volatility-Arbitrage-Using-ETPs/README.md

 ### Description <a name = "tcdesc"></a>

 Multiplies the length of the polyPointArb() output by 12%, and then takes the nth largest numbers on both sides of the distribution ((len(polyPointArb()) * 0.12) numbers on each side of the distriution), and adds them up.
-Then, a comparison between the two is returned In terms of "smaller tails are __output__ times smaller than larger tails," if value is negative, or "smaller tails are __output__ times larger than larger tails," if positive.
-This function would probably be better off bundled into polyPointArb() for runtime purposes, but to improve readability I've written it as a separate function.'
+Then, a comparison between the two is returned In terms of "smaller tails are _output_ times smaller than larger tails," if value is negative, or "smaller tails are _output_ times larger than larger tails," if positive.
+This function would probably be better off bundled into polyPointArb() for runtime purposes, but to improve readability I've written it as a separate function.

 ### Parameters <a name = "tcpara"></a>
 * datasets : list[pd.DataFrame]